 Carnegie Science Center developed this working definition of STEM education:

 Chevron has supported Carnegie Science Center in this endeavor as title sponsor of the Center.
-Additionally, eight Founding Partners have committed significant support:
+Additionally, six Founding Partners have committed significant support: